Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 and get caught up buying much more.
 Or they go just for fun, as a form of entertainment.
 That ends up costing a lot.

-12. Use a 30-day list.
+It can really add up.
+Instead, stay away from shopping areas and find other ways to have fun (more below). - Use a 30-day list.
 To curb impulse buys, create a 30-day list.
 When you want to buy something, other than a true

 necessity (medicine or food, for example), put it on this list, with the date you added it to the list.
 And make it a rule